Ethics and Declarations of Interest

 Q2.
 Where can I access the Declaration of Interests of Councillors?

 A Public Register of Declarable Interests is kept by the Local Authority and is available to view at Corporate Services, Civic Offices, Clonmel.
+Also available electronically at this link.

 Q3.
 Is there a Code of Conduct for Councillors